ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 is the other way around.
 However, there is no clue in the `compute` function indicating that is the case.

-If you do need to modify the inputs then provide then as outputs of the function, such that it is clear by successive functions that they are using modified version of the inputs.
+If you do need to modify the inputs then provide them as outputs of the function, such that it is clear by successive functions that they are using modified versions of the inputs.

 ```python